mit-cml/yrtoolkit/yr/tutorials/AlexaMessenger.md

 ## Creating the Voice User Interface (VUI) (2)

 It is easier to create an interface you can see than one you can only hear.
 That’s why creating a voice user interface (VUI) may seem less intuitive than creating a graphical user interface (GUI).
 But similar principles apply.
-For a VUI instead of graphical components we have vocal spoken elements called ‘intents” and “slots.”
+For a VUI instead of graphical components we have spoken elements called ‘intents” and “slots.”
 You will soon see how these are used.
 Drag and drop two intents and one slot into the Viewer over the Amazon Echo Dot image.

 ![Two Intents and a Slot](../images/alexa_messenger/twointents&aslotDragged.png){:.enlargeImage}